thanasisn/SDR_enhancement_LAP/Article_B12/Article_remote.md

 Kazantzidis (2020); Castillejo-Cuberos and Escobar (2020); and references therein\].

-Some of the proposed underling mechanisms of those enhancements have been summarized by Gueymard (2017); the most important being the scattering of radiation on the edges of cumulus clouds.
-It has also been suggested that enhancement of GHI can be produced by thin cirrus clouds though refraction and scattering (Thuillier et al. 2013).
+Some of the proposed underlying mechanisms of those enhancements have been summarized by Gueymard (2017); the most important being the scattering of radiation on the edges of cumulus clouds.
+It has also been suggested that enhancement of GHI can be produced by thin cirrus clouds through refraction and scattering (Thuillier et al. 2013).
 Further investigation with radiative transfer modeling and observations pointed as the prevailing mechanism, the strong forward Mie scattering through clouds of low optical depth (Pecenak et al. 2016; Thuillier et al. 2013;
 G. H. Yordanov et al. 2013; Georgi Hristov Yordanov, Saetre, and Midtgård 2015).
-Overall, the appearance of CE events depend on different interactive factors, which include cloud thickness, structure and type, and the relative position of the sun and the clouds (Gueymard 2017;
-Veerman, Van Stratum, and Van Heerwaarden 2022).
+Overall, the appearance of CE events depends on different interactive factors, which include cloud thickness, structure and type, and the relative position of the sun and the clouds (Gueymard 2017; Veerman, Van Stratum, and Van Heerwaarden 2022).

 On multiple sites, cloud enhancements have been reported that exceed momentarily the solar constant, resulting in clearness indices above